gretkierewicz/dissertation/README.md

 Local with SQLite DB

 ## Last changes
-###26/01/2020

-- Tests / Pensum tests corrections; EmpFields class added for later use in Modules tests
-- Tests / Basic tests for Modules view
-- FIX / Pensum tests fixed (100% passing now)
+###27/01/2020

+- Plans / deleting model for now - will be moved to new app with future Orders model

 ### To be done: